 Last but not the least; it serves as a good reminder to only write the content that is relevant to the topic.
 Ensure that you read the topic well, understand it and plan out well before you start to write the essay.
 If you do not understand the topic well and are confused about your thoughts, you will end up wasting the time whether it is planning the content or framing the template of the essay.

 One of the most important things to keep in mind while writing an essay is – it should be in a PTE-specific format.
-While it is great to PTE Practice well, it is also a great idea to rely on experienced mentors offering PTE coaching such as the 79score.com who have years of experience, flawless preparation material and promise assistance from PTE experts in the various sections of PTE exam.
+While it is great to Practice well, it is also a great idea to rely on experienced mentors offering PTE coaching such as 79score.com who have years of experience, flawless preparation material and promise assistance from PTE experts in the various sections of the PTE exam.
 So whether it is Australia or any other country you are eyeing, 79score.com helps you take you to your dream destination!